Meanwhile/Misc./Readme for the 'Misc.' repository.md

-# Readme for the 'Misc.' repository.
+# Readme for the 'Misc.' repository

+This repository contains: